 How long do I get to spend on the Aerial Park Tower?

 Aerial Park Tower adventures are 2 hours long.
 This includes a 15 minute Ground School orientation, which means that your climb will be about 1h 45m or so before your booking time is up.

 We require a minimum 24 hours’ notice to cancel or change your reservation time.

 What happens if it is raining?

 The tower is open rain or shine!
 There is no additional risk to climbing while it's raining.
 However, if there is a heavy downpour, thunder/lightning, or heavy winds, we will evacuate the tower.
 We will bring you to a safe location where you will wait for 30 minutes.
-If the storm has not passed by that point, we will issue a rain check for you to return at another time.
+If the storm has not passed by that point, we will issue a rain check for you to return at another time that season.

 Are there size/weight restrictions?